What is the new potentially deadly mpox strain detected in the UK?

 – How did the infection occur?

+They developed flu-like symptoms more than 24 hours later and, on October 24, started to develop a rash which worsened in the following days.

+The person attended an emergency department in London on October 27, where they were swabbed, tested and sent home to isolate while waiting for the results.

-The case was detected in London and the patient has been transferred to the Royal Free Hospital high consequence infectious diseases unit.
+They have now been transferred to the Royal Free Hospital high consequence infectious diseases unit for treatment.

-They had recently travelled to countries in Africa that are seeing community cases of Clade Ib mpox, the UKHSA said.
+Fewer than 10 people who are thought to have come into contact with the patient are initially being traced, the UKHSA said.

 – What is Clade Ib and is it dangerous?